 The roost area is covered in 2”x4” galvanized fencing so droppings can fall to the grass below at night, keeping cleaning to a minimum.
 This also prevents larger predators from getting at the birds at night while they roost.
 You'll have to excuse the poop on the roosts in the photo above as it's due for its spring cleaning!

 There is a large door off the back that allows you access to the birds while they peacefully roost at night.
 This comes in extremely handy if you have to clip feathers, do ID tags, or administer medicine.

 Off to one side are four nesting boxes that are accessible from a separate flip-down door.
 It’s super easy to flip open and grab eggs throughout the day.
 We installed a chain because the door is quite heavy and we don't want to stress the hinges.

 We hang waterers from a single metal chain down the center of the tractor run, but you can also balance them on either of the two front triangular corner joists.
 Whatever keeps the poop out, am I right?!

 You can either push the tractor from behind or pull it from the front with the attached thick rope.
-In order to turn the tractor you can pick it up, deadlift style, with the front rope and pivot the tractor the direction you would like to go.
+The tractor is so easy to turn thanks to our unique wheel design.

-Total cost for us per tractor was $350.
 We ended up building a beta version that had a 4ft tall apex, but still usable!
 We then built two of the 8 ft tall tractors to house more birds.
-Each 8 ft tall tractor can comfortably house up to 25 birds, but you must move them to fresh pasture every day.
+Each 8 ft tall tractor can house at the most 20 birds (25 bantams), but you must move them to fresh pasture every day.
 Which brings me to our daily routine with the mobile chicken tractors.

 The Mobile Chicken Tractor Routine